-The Laboratory of Advanced Separations (LAS) is engaged in material chemistry of two-dimensional nanoporous materials leading to high-performance membranes that significantly exceed performance limit of the polymeric membranes, making the separation processes for gases and vapors highly energy-efficient.
-Since the membrane separation process is usually diffusion-controlled, the synthesis of these membranes amounts to synthesizing the thinnest-possible molecular-selective barriers that are stable in the operating conditions.
-Naturally, a two-dimensional (2d) film hosting molecular-selective pores are the ultimate membranes because the flux through the membrane is inversely proportional to the membrane thickness.
+The Laboratory of Advanced Separations (LAS) is engaged in the material chemistry of two-dimensional nanoporous materials leading to high-performance membranes that significantly exceed the performance limit of the polymeric membranes, making the separation processes for gases and vapors highly energy-efficient.
+The synthesis of these membranes amounts to synthesizing the thinnest-possible molecular-selective barriers that are stable in the operating conditions.
+Naturally, a two-dimensional (2D) film hosting molecular-selective pores is the ultimate membrane because the flux through the membrane is inversely proportional to the membrane thickness.

-Crystal and defect engineering of metal-organic frameworks (MOF) membranes
+Morphology and defect engineering of metal-organic frameworks (MOFs)